 Create an environment through on-page content, prompt customer service, social media, and follow up emails where you ask customers to leave feedback and publish it.
 Many experts report that reviews and ratings from real customers exert the biggest influence on other buyers.
 Get others to create a ‘buzz’ around your business.

-Use past purchases to drive new ones.
 Many online customers report satisfaction when a business suggests a new product that they might enjoy.
-Look for connections between products.
-If a customer bought an anthropology book, there’s a good chance they might like history.
-Check their browsing behavior as well.
-A targeted email might be the impetus they need buy.
+Look for connections between products and check their browsing behavior as well.
+A targeted email might be the nudge they need to buy.

-Target repeat customers in your market segments.
 It’s cheaper and more profitable to service an existing customer than create a new one.
 Every sale tells you more about customer preferences.
-Do everything you can to connect with existing customers and treat them well.
-This promotes trust and loyalty.
-It also increases the chances they will spread the word about your business.
+Do everything you can to connect with existing customers and treat them well to promote trust and loyalty.

-Know customer activity habits.
 Some customers check every email you send, while others will only open one if the subject line features a discount.
-Some may only visit your website on a mobile device.
 Create new market segments based on user behavior.
 This means your content will be more likely to reach specific customers at the most effective times.